 Hire an attorney to look out for your interests instead

 There’s a reason the South Carolina Bar gives out licenses to practice law.
 Despite the proliferation of information available on legal issues on the web, it doesn’t mean it’s a good idea – or even legal – to take legal matters into your own hands.
-Instead, work with an experienced attorney who can help with your business and estate planning needs, like Gem McDowell of the Law Office of Gem McDowell in Mt.
+Instead, work with an experienced attorney who can help with your business and estate planning needs, like Gem McDowell of Gem McDowell Law Group in Mt.
 Pleasant, SC.
 Gem has 25 years of experience in business law, tax law, commercial real estate, and estate planning.
-You can reach him and his associate Lauren Turowetz by calling (843) 284-1021 or by filling out this contact form online.
+You can reach him by calling (843) 284-1021 or by filling out this contact form online.